 Here are some of our favorite platters for holidays and special occasions:

-Now that you know how to create an epic fruit platter, let us know if you make one for your next party!
+Now that you’ve read these fruit platter ideas, let us know if you make one for your next party!

-Leave a comment and review below and let us know what you think!
-We’d love to see your platters, so tag us on social too.
+Leave a comment and a star rating below, and let us know what you think!
+We’d love to see your platters, so tag us on social media.

 Ingredients